Transcript: Episode 8 :We're Very Experienced

 Aly: Zee-o looks further out the window of the cab and their face, which has that neutral kind of mildly interested mildly surprised expression permanently affixed to it, suddenly looks a little doubtful, as they peer out the truck at this tiny town covered in dry vines, and they close the book and set it down on the seat and climb out of the cab to stand next to Cassidy.

 Aly (as Zee-o): If you say so.

-Austin (as Cassidy): We'll see what they have.
+Sydney (as Cassidy): We'll see what they have.

-Austin: And Cassidy sets off towards the building that looks like a shop.
+Sydney: And Cassidy sets off towards the building that looks like a shop.
 I'm picturing a building on a Western street with a big sign above it that just says SHOP.

 Nick: Yeah, so there's a store off of the square, Cassidy you noted it on the way in.
 It has just a big sign above the door that says STORE.
 It looks like it's hand painted on wood and has been gone over multiple times without being sanded down first.
 The sign manages to look fresh and peeling at the same time.
 Emma, you are pretty able to see that anywhere that has any kind of mechanical bent or parts.
 You can track where the power lines go from these solar panels that are stuck in the trees and you can see that there are several junctions and they all seem to be Lakeside.
 So a majority of the mechanical equipment has to do with fishing or trading on the lake or the large lighthouse slash watch tower that is on the edge of town.
 That seems to be your best bet.